foundation/motion-ui/docs/animations.md

 ## Mixins

+### mui-animation-keyframes()

+Creates a keyframe from one or more effect functions, assigned to the appropriate name

+**Parameters:**

+- `effects...` (Function) - One or more effect functions to build the keyframe with.

+### mui-animation-reference()

+Looks up the appropriate name for an animation based on args and assigns it to the element by adding the `animation-name` property.

+**Parameters:**

+- `effects...` (Function) - One or more effect functions to build the keyframe with.

 ### mui-animation()

-Creates a keyframe from one or more effect functions and assigns it to the element by adding the `animation-name` property.
+Combines mui-animation-keyframes and mui-animation-reference.
+CAUTION: iOS 10+ ignores keyframes defined in this way and not defined at the top of the file, this is maintained for backwards compatibility

 **Parameters:**